 Cottage Retreat Provides Pure, Safe Water for Everyone

-In 2001, the Minnesota State Fair built the Miracle of Birth Center to reflect modern animal production practices in the existing Children's Barnyard at the fairgrounds.
-Dechlorinated water was one very important step that could be made to keep the animals comfortable and healthy at the fair.
+In 2001, the Minnesota State Fair built a 50-foot by 80-foot state-of-the-art barn, which would feature cows, pigs and lambs.
+The Miracle of Birth Center was built to reflect modern animal production practices in the existing Children's Barnyard at the fairgrounds.
+Pregnant cows, pigs and lambs were transported from out state Minnesota for the special birthing exhibit in the Children's Barnyard.

 Over the years, water quality has noticeably deteriorated worldwide.
 This decline in water quality stems from the extreme demand on very limited natural resources.
 Various principles of filtration are used in many applications to improve the general quality of the water that is being treated.
 Along with screen filters, coagulation/filtration, neutralizing filters, oxidizing filters, clairifying filters and carbon filters are other treatment methods that may be used.